Are you looking for a place in Wyoming that offers many world-class outdoor activities and wide open spaces?

 Casper Mountain is synonymous with winter sports and the associated adrenaline rush.

-You only need to strap snowshoes to your boots and you are all set.
 Glide through the powdery snow while pedaling the Fat Bikes.

 The Casper Mountain Trails Center is the perfect place to start with non-motorized winter sports.